codehsbooks/introcs/Basic-Data-Structures/intro-to-grids.md

 ## Intro to Grids

 Imagine that you are playing a game of tic-tac-toe.
-You know that we play the game on a 3x3 grid.
 <table>
   <tr>
     <td> X </td>